pixijs/guides/_basics/getting-started.md

 ## Loading PixiJS

 OK, so we have a web page, and we're serving it.
 But it's empty.
 The next step is to actually load the PixiJS library.
-If we were building a real application, you'd want to download a target version of PixiJS from the [Pixi Github repo]({{ site.data.links.pixi-github }}) so that your version wouldn't change on you.
+If we were building a real application, we'd want to download a target version of PixiJS from the [Pixi Github repo]({{ site.data.links.pixi-github }}) so that our version wouldn't change on us.
 But for this sample application, we'll just use the CDN version of PixiJS.
 Add this line to the `<head>` section of your `index.html` file:

 ```html
 <script src="https://pixijs.download/release/pixi.js"></script>